bu-ist/bu-django-bootstrap/README.md

 # SQLite Setup

+If you ran the fab start:project=<project_name>,app=<app_name> command, you might have noticed that the git repo is already set up for you.
+The sqlite file for the project has also been ignored for you and you should be all set in terms of not tracking any further changes done to it.

-As you proceed with your project and decide to use the provided sqlite3 database to get you up and running faster, consider not tracking the changes done to the commited database file by executing the following command inside your repo folder:
+If by chance something went wrong, and you still need to stop tracking the changes done to a commited database file, you can accomplish this by executing the following command inside your repo folder:

-    $ git update-index --assume-unchanged <project_name>/sqlite/django.sqlite
+    $ git update-index --assume-unchanged sqlite/django.sqlite

 # Oracle Setup